basbaccarne/StoryButtons/README.md

 ## Concept

+The set-up comprises **three main components**.
+For flexibility reasons, we have chosen to develop each component as an independent module that only requires power (5V for the buttons and listening hub, 220V for the light bulbs).
+Communication between the modules is using ``ESP-NOW``.

-**Independent push buttons**
+**🔘 Independent push buttons**
   * One button per invention (as many as you want), each powered by 5V.
-  * When pushed, they send their ID to the hub that answers with the length of the associated audio file (over ESP-NOW).
+  * When pushed, the button sends its ID to the hub that answers with the length of the associated audio file.
-  * A second push while playing stops the audio
+  * A second push while playing stops the audio.
-  * Other buttons can interupt
+  * Other buttons can interupt.
+  * Else, the audio stops after the communicated length has been reached.
+  * A led ring communicates the system status (idle, playing, stopping, ...).

-**Listen hub**
+**🎧 Listen hub**
   * Single hub (or multiple if you want them on multiple places), powered by 5V.
+  * The hub listens to incoming IDs.
-  * Listens to incoming IDs and plays the associated audio file (and send back duration to the sending button).
+  * On a received ID, it plays the associated audio file and sends back duration to the sending button.
+  * When the audio starts, the hub also sends a signal to the associated lightbulb.
+  * When the hub receives ``ID=0``, stops playing and sends a signal to the associated lightbulb to go out.
-  * These audiofiles are prerecorded and stored on an sd card (DFplayer mini).
+  * The audiofiles are prerecorded and stored on an SD card (DFplayer mini).
   * The audio can be listened to through headphones.

-**Lightbulbs**
+**💡 Invention lightbulbs**
+* One light bulb per invention (as many as you want), each powered by 220V.
+* These lighbulbs listen for signal from the hub.
 * Smart lightbulbs light up next to the object that is linked to the story
 * Powered by 220V (lightbulb) and 5V (microcontroller)
 * Listens to signals from the hub